FMMT666/launchpad.py/README.md

     Sends character <char> in colors <red/green> (0..3 each) and lateral offset <offsx> (-8..8) to the Launchpad.
-    <offsy> does not have yet any function
+    <offsy> does not have yet any function.

+    It is highly recommended to use <offsx> and <offsy> as named parameters, for compatible code with the RGB Launchpads, e.g.:

+      lp.LedCtrlChar( 'a', 3, 2, offsx = xvar )

       PARAMS: <char>   one field string to display; e.g.: 'A'
               <red>    red   LED intensity 0..3